 Advances in hydraulic modeling tools have made two-dimensional (2D) modeling more efficient, intuitive, and accessible to engineers and designers.
-Because 2D models avoid many of the limiting assumptions required by traditional one-dimensional models, the results can significantly improve the ability of highway agencies to design safer, more cost-effective, and resilient structures on waterways.
+Because 2D models avoid many of the limiting assumptions required by traditional one-dimensional models, the results can significantly improve the ability of highway agencies to design safer, more cost-effective, and more resilient structures on waterways.

-The three-dimensional (3D) visualization capabilities of these hydraulic modeling tools aid in communicating design results and implications to a variety of stakeholders through intuitive and visually rich graphical output.
+The three-dimensional (3D) visualization capabilities of these hydraulic modeling tools aid in communicating design results and implications to stakeholders through intuitive and visually rich graphical output.
 That, in turn, can enhance collaboration and help streamline project development, including environmental and regulatory activities.

-Eight States are developing implementation plans and learning more about the CHANGE initiative.
-Thirty-seven States are demonstrating and assessing hydraulic modeling tools.
-Two States have institutionalized 2D hydraulic modeling.
+Three States are developing implementation plans and learning more about the CHANGE initiative.
+Forty-one States are demonstrating and assessing hydraulic modeling tools.
+Five States have institutionalized 2D hydraulic modeling.